fattminer/remouseable-rerusted/obsidian-vault/Projects/reMouseable Rust Migration.md

 - [ ] Add Rust GitHub Actions build/test jobs.
 - [ ] Produce release binaries for all existing targets.
 - [ ] Document permissions and migration behavior.
+- [x] Embed Windows executable application icon.
 - [ ] Run captured-stream and real-device acceptance tests.
 - [ ] Keep Go release available during transition.
 - [ ] Remove Go/CGO implementation only after stable Rust release.

+Packaging progress as of June 8, 2026:

+- `remouseable-icon.png` is the root source icon asset.
+- `remouseable-icon.ico` is a generated multi-size Windows icon containing 16, 32, 48, 64, 128, and 256 px entries.
+- `build.rs` embeds the ICO into Windows targets using `winresource`.
+- The embedded icon should appear in Explorer, shortcuts, and the taskbar when `remouseable.exe` owns its own console window.
+- When launched inside Windows Terminal, PowerShell, or another existing terminal host, the taskbar button belongs to the terminal host and shows the terminal icon instead.
+- This is packaging/resource progress only; Rust release binaries and GitHub release workflow cutover remain incomplete.

 ## Key Risks